Miss Sally Hanks

 The next five-year phase saw my clinical career develop by working with special care patients and furthering my interest and expertise in behavioural management strategies.
 I gained my Advanced Diploma in Hypnosis and Stress Management from the University of Stafford in 2010.

-Before joining Peninsula in May 2010 I worked part-time as a Restorative Clinical Teacher at Bristol Dental School.
-At Peninsula I quickly progressed to Final Year Lead, lead for professionalism and gained a Post-Graduate Certificate of Academic Practice.
-I was also awarded Senior Fellowship of the Higher Education Academy and my Fellowship of the Faculty of Dental trainers of the Royal College of Surgeons, Edinburgh.
+Before joining Peninsula I was a Restorative Clinical Lecturer at Bristol Dental School.
+At Peninsula I quickly progressed to Final Year Lead, lead for professionalism and gained my Post-Graduate Certificate of Academic Practice.

 My interest in patient- and student-centred education influences my approach to ongoing research projects and teaching and I contribute to creating, developing and delivering innovative curriculum activities and Continuing Professional Development opportunities for undergraduate and post-graduate students, and qualified dentists.